MarcinPrzygoda/git-tips/branching/COMPARE-BRANCHES.md

 `git diff --color-words <tree-ish>` - **highlight changed words** using only colors (there are no `+`/`-`)

 ---
 `git branch --merged` - only list branches whose tips **are reachable** from the specified commit.
-All the commits are in checkout branch.
+All the commits are in checked out branch.

 `git branch --no-merged` - only list branches whose tips **are not reachable** from the specified commit.
-Not all the commits are in checkout branch.
+Not all the commits are in checked out branch.

 Knowing which branches are fully included in another branch is very useful.
 Especially, when we start deleting branches.